yifeikang/Microbiome_MiSeq/3_Dada2 trim and taxonomy.md

   I would run a small subset of samples step by step first to make sure the code is working before running everything at once

-- Prepare all the code in R script format, put it under `src/cecal_src/`, name it `dada2_cecal_slurm` Start an interactive node first if haven't done so. `srun --pty /bin/bash`.
+- Prepare all the code in R script format, put it under `src/cecal_src/`, name it `dada2_cecal_slurm`

+  Start an interactive node first if haven't done so. `srun --pty /bin/bash`.
+Then run the following code

   ```
   Rscript src/cacal_src/dada2_cecal_slurm